tgi-io/tgi-core/README.md

 Interface To Do
 ---
 - system commands (presentation?)
+- Interface notify method needs to actually be implemented
 - application commands (sub of system)
 - workspace
 - cli factor for commands app commands / prefix for system

+Presentation standard tabs
+- Main ... main menu for app
+- Info ... about app and interface - store connection(s)
+- Find ... item in store
+- Bookmarks ... favorite items in store
+- History ... logged activity in store
+- Workspace ...
+- Alerts ...